 They can print out your card information for you, so you have that extra financing available, should you require it.
 Just be sure to keep walking past the slot machines on your way out.

 The Apple Card offered by Goldman Sachs allows cardholders to use the card instantly upon approval via the Wallet app on your iPhone.

 HSBC will provide you with an instant credit card number after approval.
 However, they do not provide your card’s CVV number or expiration date.

 For online-specific purchases, try one of these cards from Synchrony to get started right away: Ebats, PayPal, or eBay.
-The Ebates card can be used either on its website or anywhere a Visa is accepted.
+You can use the Ebates card either on the website or anywhere a Visa is accepted.

-Members of the military and their family can become members of USAA and then apply for a USAA credit card.
-When you do, you’ll automatically receive your card number, CVC code, and expiration date.
+Members of the military and their families can become members of USAA and then apply for a USAA credit card.
+When you do, you’ll automatically receive your card number, CVC code, and expiration date for instant use.

 U.S. Bank has started issuing instant credit cards for mobile or online use for some of their cards.
 They have plans to roll this out to all of their cards in the near future.

 Can you get an instant card number with a store card?

 This really depends on each retailer, but it’s certainly possible.
 First, it’s important to remember that while some stores offer co-branded cards like Visa and MasterCard that you can use anywhere, many limit purchases to the actual store itself.
 So think about how you want to use the card before you get too far down the rabbit hole.

 You can apply online or in person for store credit cards.
 When you apply in person and are approved, you often get a temporary credit card so you can start shopping immediately.